UniMath/agda-unimath/src/metric-spaces/isometric-equivalences-premetric-spaces.lagda.md

         equiv-eq
           (ap (is-isometry-Premetric-Space A B) (eq-htpy (λ x → refl))))

-  equiv-isometry-equiv-eq-Premetric-Space :
+  equiv-isometric-equiv-eq-Premetric-Space :
-    (A ＝ B) ≃ isometry-equiv-Premetric-Space A B equiv-isometry-equiv-eq-Premetric-Space =
+    (A ＝ B) ≃ isometric-equiv-Premetric-Space A B equiv-isometric-equiv-eq-Premetric-Space =
-    equiv-isometry-eq-equiv-Premetric-Space ∘e
+    equiv-isometric-eq-equiv-Premetric-Space ∘e
+    equiv-isometric-eq-Premetric-Space A B

+  equiv-isometric-equiv-eq-Premetric-Space' :
+    (A ＝ B) ≃ isometric-equiv-Premetric-Space' A B equiv-isometric-equiv-eq-Premetric-Space' =
-    equiv-isometry-eq-Premetric-Space A B
+    equiv-isometric-equiv-isometric-equiv-Premetric-Space' A B ∘e
+    equiv-isometric-equiv-eq-Premetric-Space
 ```

 ### Isometric equivalence of premetric spaces is torsorial